schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ## Why use HTTP Interceptors

 Interceptors provide a convenient location to apply functionality across all or some network requests and responses.
-As an application grows, re-implementing the same logic can become tedious, error prone, and potentially leads to inconsistent functionality.
+As an application grows, re-implementing the same logic can become tedious, error-prone, and potentially leads to inconsistent functionality.
 For example, setting up an Authorization Header across multiple network requests can quickly lead to duplicate code at the service or component level.
 By utilizing an interceptor it can be configured once and applied on all existing and future HTTP requests.
 By abstracting global network logic to a single responsibility class, we make it easier to test and build reliable applications quickly.

 ## Intercepting Requests

-Requests can be controlled with the `HttpHandler` that's passed to interceptor methods.
+Requests can be controlled with the `HttpHandler` that is passed to interceptor methods.
 In it's simplest usage, if you don't want to modify the request, you return the `handle` method.
 Typically used like this:

 ```ts
 intercept(req: HttpRequest<any>, next: HttpHandler) {